dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

     File names shall not contain spaces.
     -
     Options:
      -a,--accept <arg>                Specify the value for Accept header : xml or json.
-The value of Accept header will then be sent in request header as
+The value of Accept header will then be sent in request header as application/dicom+xml or
-                                 application/dicom+xml or
                                       application/dicom+json.
-Note that for DICOM
+Note that for
-                                 objects application/dicom+xml will always be
+                                      DICOM objects application/dicom+xml will
-                                 used by default.
-If this flag is absent, for bulkdata type of objects the value specified in -t option will be used to determine application/dicom+xml or
+                                      always be used by default.
+If this flag is absent, for bulkdata type of objects the value specified in -t option will be used to determine application/dicom+xml
-                                 application/dicom+json.
-If -t option is
+                                      or application/dicom+json.
+If -t option
-                                 absent as well then application/dicom+xml
+                                      is absent as well then
-                                 will be used by default.
+                                      application/dicom+xml will be used by
+                                      default.
         --bearer <bearer>             Specify the bearer token to be used in Authorization header for server
                                       authentication.
+        --contentType <contentType>   Specify MIME type of bulkdata file(s).
+                                      If specified, content type of individual
+                                      bulkdata file(s) (and/or in
+                                      directory(-ies)) shall not be probed.
      -f,--file <file>                 Specify the file containing the metadata (in XML format).
      -h,--help                        display this help and exit
      -m <[seq/]attr=value>            Specify metadata attributes. attr can be specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
-Attributes in
+                                      Attributes in nested Datasets can be
-                                 nested Datasets can be specified by including the keyword/tag value of the sequence
+                                      specified by including the keyword/tag
+                                      value of the sequence attribute, e.g.
-                                 attribute, e.g. 00400275/00400009 for
+                                      00400275/00400009 for Scheduled
-                                 Scheduled Procedure Step ID in the Request.
+                                      Procedure Step ID in the Request.
         --no-app                      Application segments APPn are to be excluded from JPEG stream.
+If absent
-If absent JPEG stream verbatim encapsulated by default.
+                                      JPEG stream verbatim encapsulated by
+                                      default.
-        --pixel-header           If this option is specified, then the metadata information shall be extracted from
+        --pixel-header                If this option is specified, then the metadata information shall be extracted
-                                 header of pixel data for jpeg images, mpeg, mp4 and quicktime videos in addition to the metadata generation as explained above in
+                                      from header of pixel data for jpeg images, mpeg, mp4 and quicktime videos
+                                      in addition to the metadata generation
-                                 description.
+                                      as explained above in description.
      -t,--type <type>                 Specify the value for Content-type header : xml or json.
-The value of Content-type will then be sent in request header as application/dicom+xml or
+The value of Content-type will then be sent in
+                                      request header as application/dicom+xml
-                                 application/dicom+json.
-If this flag is
+                                      or application/dicom+json.
+If this flag
-                                 absent, for bulkdata type of objects
-                                 application/dicom+xml will be used by
+                                      is absent, for bulkdata type of objects application/dicom+xml will be used by
                                       default.
-Note that for DICOM objects, tool will always send Content-type as
+Note that for DICOM objects,
+                                      tool will always send Content-type as
                                       application/dicom.
-        --tsuid                  Specify if the Transfer Syntax UID shall be sent in multipart request for content types image/jpeg, video/mpeg, video/mp4 or
+        --tsuid                       Specify if the Transfer Syntax UID shall be sent in multipart request for content types image/jpeg, video/mpeg, video/mp4
-                                 video/quicktime files.
+                                      or video/quicktime files.
      -u,--user <user:password>        Specify the user name and password to use for server authentication.
         --url <url>                   Specify the request URL.
      -V,--version                     output version information and exit
-        --video                  Send gif file as Video Photographic Image Storage by generating sample metadata from
+        --video                       Send gif file as Video Photographic Image Storage by generating sample
-                                 etc/stowrs/vlPhotographicImageMetadata.xml
+                                      metadata from
+                                      etc/stowrs/vlPhotographicImageMetadata.x
-                                 file.
+                                      ml file.
-        --xc                     Send image files as VL Photographic images by generating sample metadata from
+        --xc                          Send image files as VL Photographic images by generating sample metadata
-                                 etc/stowrs/vlPhotographicImageMetadata.xml
+                                      from
+                                      etc/stowrs/vlPhotographicImageMetadata.x
-                                 file.
+                                      ml file.
     -
     Example: stowrs -m PatientName=John^Doe --url
     http[s]://<host>:<port>/dcm4chee-arc/aets/{AETitle}/rs/studies img.jpeg